yoshihikosuzuki/plotly_light/README.md

 A wrapper of Plotly Python aiming for lightweight plots and ease of use.

+## Main features

+:heavy_check_mark: **[SMALL FILE SIZE]** Plotly Light does not keep all raw data for a bar plot including a histogram, meaning you can keep the file size of a Jupyter Notebook file or a HTML file containing the plot very small even when drawing a histogram with a huge dataset.

+:heavy_check_mark: **[COMPREHENSIBLE FUNCTION ARGUMENTS]** All positional and optional arguments of the functions in Plotly Light are explicitly written (without using `*args` nor `**kwargs`), meaning you can easily find an argument you want by peeking the definition and docstring of a function (which is a feature typically provided by Jupyter Notebook and other editors).

+:x: **[LIMITED FEATURES AVAILABLE]** We provide only basic plotting functions and features, meaning not everything you can do with the original Plotly can be done with Plotly Light.
+However, Plotly Light is usually sufficient for most of the simple purposes.

 ## Requirements

 - Python >= 3.7 ([CPython](https://github.com/python/cpython) is recommended)
+- Other required Python packages are specified in `setup.cfg` and installed automatically.

 ## How to install